wildart/Log4jl.jl/README.md

 # get the configured logger by name (used module name by default)
 @Log4jl.logger

-# get the configured logger by name explisitly
+# get the configured logger by name explicitly
 @Log4jl.logger "TestLogger"

 # get the configured logger by name that will use parameterized messages